Different Types of Wood and Their Uses – Expert Guide

 Larch is both a softwood and a hardwood.
 As a softwood, it produces cones and needles.
 And as a hardwood, larch tends to shed its needles in the same manner that most trees shed during autumn.
 It’s reddish-brown in color and is highly resistant to pests and decay, which makes it an excellent option for outdoor wood projects.

-larch wood
+two pieces of larch wood

 Its hardness, however, makes it prone to chipping and splintering, so you should handle it with extreme care.
 Tamarack is also notoriously irritating, thanks to the oils and resins that are naturally produced by the plant.